Intel Told Chinese Firms of Meltdown Flaws Before the US Government - Slashdot

 No, just think that enemy is a pretty harsh word for a country we have normal diplomatic relations, no war (or even proxy war), and a lot of trade with.

-Re:This should lead to Fines for Intel (Score:4, Insightful)
+Re:This should lead to Fines for Intel (Score:5, Insightful)

 Enemy?
 Was there a declaration of war from the Congress that everybody but you missed?